Commissioners of Irish Lights: Flags

 The Commissioners of Irish Lights is a cross-border body, with its headquarters in Dublin.
 The current flag of the Irish Lights features lightships and lighthouses between the arms of the St. Patrick's Cross.
 The St. George's Cross was used until 1970.
-CIL vessels in Northern Ireland fly the Blue Ensign defaced with the Commissioner's badge and those in the Republic fly the Irish tricolour.
+CIL vessels in Northern Ireland fly the Blue Ensign defaced with the commissioners' badge and those in the Republic fly the Irish tricolour.

 Infrastructure

 The CIL operate and maintain the majority of the aids to navigation around the Irish coastline.
-This includes 66 lighthouses, 20 beacons and over 100 buoys.
-It also operates more than 100 automatic identification system transmitters, and 24 radar beacons.
+This includes 64 lighthouses, 20 beacons and over 100 buoys.
+It also operates more than 100 automatic identification system transmitters, and 23 radar beacons.